ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   - Location: United States
-  - Cohort type: Prospective closed cohort of individuals 15 years and older
+  - Cohort type: Prospective **open** cohort of individuals 15 years and older
   - Size of largest starting population: 100,000 simulants
-  - Time span: Jan 1, 2011 to Dec 31, 2025
+  - Time span: Jan 1, 2011 to Dec 31, 2025 (Jan 1, 2011 to Jan 1, 2021 is a
+    10-year long burn-in period)
-  - Time step: 28 days to capture the duration of treatment, and time to response.
+  - Time step: 28 days to capture the duration of treatment, and time to
+    response.
 (Time step may be revised after further model development.)

 .. _mm5.2.2: